theos/theos.dev/docs/Variables.md

   - Target compiler flags for dynamic libraries

 - CROSS_COMPILE (str)
-  - Enables cross-compilation for TARGET_CC, TARGET_CXX, TARGET_LD, and TARGET_STRIP on compatbile host/target platform pairs
+  - Enables cross-compilation for TARGET_CC, TARGET_CXX, TARGET_LD, and TARGET_STRIP on compatible host/target platform pairs
   - Is the triple prefix for the target platform (will be prepended to the aforementioned binaries)

 - SDKBINPATH (str)